Improving Lives of Waste Pickers in India

 This intervention will incubate and enable mission-driven innovators and entrepreneurs to create sustainable and scalable social and environmental impact in the waste management industry – also leading to improvement of livelihoods for waste pickers.

-The/Nudge Foundation serves as the backbone organization for Saamuhika Shakti and is responsible for guiding the overall strategy and vision of the collective impact initiative.
-The Foundation facilitates collaboration and coordination of activities, builds relationships, trust and buy-in from key ecosystem stakeholders and works towards mobilizing the right resources for collective success.
+The/Nudge Institute serves as the backbone organization for Saamuhika Shakti and is responsible for guiding the overall strategy and vision of the collective impact initiative.
+The Institute facilitates collaboration and coordination of activities, builds relationships, trust and buy-in from key ecosystem stakeholders and works towards mobilizing the right resources for collective success.

 For more information on the technical aspects of the project, please write to Chandan Jain (firstname.lastname@example.org).
 If you have any other queries, please write to Mansoor Ali Sait (email@example.com).